Patreon vs Ghost – A Comprehensive Comparison

 Winner: Tie

-Patreon has an edge with integrating private livestreams; Ghost wins because you can create personal, media-rich blog posts for your subscribers.
-Both platforms have enough options to create valuable, private content.
+Patreon has superior for integrating private livestreams and offering exclusive video content; Ghost wins because you can create personal, media-rich blog posts for your subscribers.

 Custom domain

 With Patreon, your page will be found at Patreon.com/username.
 Your Ghost website, by contrast will be found at username.myghostsite.org.
-With Ghost you can set a custom branded domain name for your website if you like.
-With Patreon this is not possible.
+With Ghost you can set a custom branded domain name for your website if you like at no additional cost beyond registering the domain name.

 Email marketing